TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 -   `mapping`: Indicates the periods of the [timeframe](@ref timeframe) that map into a representative period and the weight of the representative period in them.
 -   `weight`: Indicates how many representative periods are contained in the [timeframe](@ref timeframe); this is inferred automatically from `mapping`.
--   `timesteps`: The number of time steps blocks in the representative period.
+-   `timesteps`: The number of timesteps blocks in the representative period.
--   `resolution`: The duration in time of each time step.
+-   `resolution`: The duration in time of each timestep.

-The number of time steps and resolution work together to define the coarseness of the period.
+The number of timesteps and resolution work together to define the coarseness of the period.
-Nothing is defined outside of these time steps; for instance, if the representative period represents a day and you want to specify a variable or constraint with a coarseness of 30 minutes.
-You need to define the number of time steps to 48 and the resolution to `0.5`.
+Nothing is defined outside of these timesteps; for instance, if the representative period represents a day and you want to specify a variable or constraint with a coarseness of 30 minutes.
+You need to define the number of timesteps to 48 and the resolution to `0.5`.

 ### Solution